AppDaemon/appdaemon/docs/APPGUIDE.rst

 appropriately, starting the new app immediately and removing all callbacks for the removed app.

-The suggested order for creating a new App is to add the module code first and work until it compiles cleanly, and only then add an entry in the configuration file to actually run it.
+The suggested order for creating a new App is to first add the apps.yaml entry then the module code and work until it compiles cleanly.
 A good workflow is to continuously monitor the error file (using ``tail -f`` on Linux for instance) to ensure that errors are seen and can be remedied.